OpenMPT/openmpt/installer/packageTemplate/readme.txt

 Uninstallation
 --------------

 An uninstaller is provided.
-It won't delete your personal settings, so you have to delete them yourself, if you don't want to keep them.
-There is a shortcut to settings folder in the installation directory.
+Don't worry, it will ask you if you want to keep your personal settings, nothing will automatically be deleted.

 Changes